nida7163/all-the-news/README.md

 #  All The GOOD News

 In this assignment, I created a web app that lets users leave comments on the latest news.
 I used Mongoose and Cheerio to scrape positive vibes from the Good News Network.
-Check it out and feel the warmth in your heart.
+Read up and feel the warmth in your heart.

 ## Assignment Instructions